 Group these three.
 They're separate tools, but in this stack they do one job.
 Save anywhere, access anywhere, durably.

-GitHub holds the duo.ca codebase, the Content Lab platform code, every MDX article on this site.
+GitHub holds the duo.ca codebase, every MDX article on this site.
 When I draft an article, it's a file in a repo, version-controlled, reviewable, durable.
 Not a Google Doc that lives in someone's account.

 Vercel deploys all of it.
 Push to main, the site rebuilds.
 I can ship a new landing page, a content piece, an experimental redirect, in under a minute.
 The "rapid landing page experiment" most marketers talk about is real here, because the deploy step is invisible.